tbrowder/RakudoBin/README.md

 NAME
 ====

-**RakudoBin** - Provides Raku tools to install and upgrade the Rakudo binary version
+**RakudoBin** - Provides Raku tools to install or upgrade the Rakudo binary version

 SYNOPSIS
 ========